Kan9594/OHGD/README.md

 Update log (May, 2024)

-Thanks <tujiahangcc@nudt.edu.cn> for pointing out the mistake, especially the proof in Lemma.1.
+Thanks <tujiahangcc@nudt.edu.cn> for pointing out the mistake in our work, especially in the proof of Lemma.1.
 We will correct the proof promptly.

 Despite this error, our theoretical guarantee of sublinear regret for OHGD remains valid.